-I am a food servers nightmare.
-I stare at the menu again and again struggling to make a that grand decision, “What will I eat?”
-Many times I just give up and order the “regular” just to avoid the thought process.
-What is funny is that I am a decision scientist.
-I have made a pretty good living helping other people make decisions while, ironically, often struggling to make my own decisions.
+Iam a food server’s nightmare.
+I stare at the menu, struggling to make that grand decision, “What will I eat?”
+Most times, I give up and order the “regular” just to avoid the thought process.
+Do you ever struggle with decisions?
+The twist of irony for me is that I am a decision scientist.
+I have made a decent living helping other people make decisions while often struggling to make my own.

 I understand why one of the wisest men that ever lived asked God for wisdom instead of money or power.
-If I could only know what the future holds, I could have avoided some decisions that cost me.
+If I could have known what the future holds, I could have avoided some decisions that cost me.
 There are investments that I should have made and others that I wish I had not made.
-There are girls I dated that I wish I had never dated.
-There are words I have spoken that I wish I had never spoken.
-There are battles that I have fought that I now wish I had let go.
+There are girls I dated I wish I had never dated.
+There are words I have spoken I wish I had never spoken.
+There are battles that I have fought I now wish I had let go.

 Do you have any regrets?
-They say, “Hindsight is 20/20” and they are right.
+They say, “Hindsight is 20/20.”
+They are correct.
 But what if we could cut down the learning curve?
-What if we could reduce the amount of regrets?
+What if we could reduce the number of regrets?

-Here are 3 tips to making better decisions:
+Here are 4 starter tips for making better decisions:

 - Never ever make a decision while you are emotional.
-Sometimes we just need to dive in, but more often than not, emotions cloud our ability to think about the long term impact of our decisions.
+There are times we need to dive in, but more often than not, emotions cloud our ability to think about the long term impact of our decisions.
 So before you quit, leave, or jump at that great opportunity — breathe.
 Most teenagers and employees wish their parents and bosses practiced this one tip!

 - Make decisions that are consistent with your life plan (I hope you have one!).
-Ask yourself great questions like “Who do I want to be or what do I want to do in 10 years?”
-So often we make decisions that pull us off our life track and we find ourselves asking, “How did I get here?”
+Ask yourself great questions like “Who do I want to be, or what do I want to do in 10 years?”
+Avoid making decisions that pull you off your life track and avoid having to ask yourself, “How did I get here?”